dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  Let every eye negotiate for itself and trust no agent.
+  Good education is not what fills your head with facts but what stimulates curiosity.
+You then learn for the rest of your life.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dinosore0/dinosore0)
-## 🌟 Experiences (1271 days)
+## 🌟 Experiences (1272 days)

 ### 🧮 Programming languages